chandruxp/evrythng-js-sdk/README.md

 ## Using the library

-evrythng.js includes many methods to interact with Evrythng API, they called CRUD methods and follows this convention:
+evrythng.js includes many methods to interact with EVRYTHNG API, they called CRUD methods and follows this convention:

 1. CRUD methods named accordingly: read, create, update, delete.
 For example "readAction"
 2. All CRUD methods use following signature: method(options, callback, errorHandler)